 As part of the 2020 RUWMP, the GSAs have also each developed and adopted a Water Shortage Contingency Plan (WSCP) (CVWD et al., 2021c).
 Each WSCP included six shortage response levels and associated voluntary and mandatory actions for conservation, depending on the causes, severity, and anticipated duration of the water supply shortage.
 These response actions have been used effectively in the past and could be implemented as needed, as part of the GSAs' adaptive management strategy.
-During WY 2020-2021 the GSAs were in Shortage Level 1 of their respective WSCPs, which is in place during normal conditions and when less than a 10 percent supply shortage exists.
-Shortage Level 1 conservation measures currently enacted include:
+During WY 2021-2022 the GSAs were in Shortage Level 2 of their respective WSCPs and implemented selected actions from higher levels, based on a state-wide emergency drought mandate.
+Coachella Valley Water District (CVWD) also imposed drought penalties for customers not reducing outdoor consumption by 10 percent.